macharose/soft-authoritarianism-bedtime-stories/README.md

 - Read the matching transcripts in `/text-transcripts`.
 - Remix them.
 Whisper them to friends.
 Use them in your classes or dreams.

+## 🌿 Poetic License
+This project is shared under a *Poetic License*—a gentle invitation to **remix, reuse, and reimagine** these works for non-commercial purposes.
+Credit appreciated, rebellion encouraged.

+# 🌒 Soft Authoritarianism Bedtime Stories

+Whispers, rituals, and resistance in the night.

+---

+# 🌒 Soft Authoritarianism Bedtime Stories

+Whispers, rituals, and resistance in the night.

+---
 ## 🗂 Contents

 - 🎧 [Voice Notes](./voice-notes) – audio bedtime stories